lanceengland/lanceengland.github.io/_drafts/az104-identity-and-governance.markdown

 PowerShell can be used to bulk-apply tags. be CAREFUL not to replace the tag collection; rath, you would want to ADD to the tag collection.

-Important!
-Tags are NOT inherited from parents e.g. resource groups.
+> Tags are NOT inherited from parents e.g. resource groups.

 Resource tags are name/value pairs for organization.
 This helps for relating items from different resource groups.
 Spending forecasts and reports can be filtered by tags, for example.